Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/020-web-client/010-admin/090-pipeline.md

 - System: in-memory operations,
 - Read: read data from a topic,
-- Write: write data to a topic.
+- Write: write data to a topic,
+- Delete: delete data from a topic.

 Now let's go through the actions one by one.